Tournament: Multi-stage tournaments

 Many tournaments are held in multiple stages, with the top teams in one stage progressing to the next.
 American professional team sports have a "regular season" (group tournament) acting as qualification for the "post season" or "playoffs" (single-elimination tournament).
 A group stage (also known as pool play or the pool stage) is a round-robin stage in a multi-stage tournament.
 The competitors are divided into multiple groups, which play separate round-robins in parallel.
 Measured by a points-based ranking system, the top competitors in each group qualify for the next stage.
 In most editions of the FIFA World Cup finals tournament, the first round has been a group stage with groups of four teams, the top two qualifying for the "knockout stage" played as a single-elimination tournament.
 This format is common in many international team events, such as World Cups or Olympic tournaments.
 Some tournaments have two group stages, for example the 1982 FIFA World Cup or the 1999–2000 UEFA Champions League.
 As well as a fixed number of qualifiers from each group, some may be determined by comparing between different groups: at the 1986 FIFA World Cup and UEFA Euro 2016, the best four of six third-place sides qualified; at the 1999 Rugby World Cup the best one of five third-place sides did so.

-Sometimes, results from an earlier phase are carried over into a later phase.
-In the Cricket World Cup, the second stage, known as the Super Eight since 2007 and before that the Super Six, features two teams from each of four preliminary groups (previously three teams from two preliminary groups), who do not replay the teams they have already played, but instead reuse the original results in the new league table.
 Formerly in the Swiss Football League, teams played a double round-robin, at which point they were split into a top "championship" group and a bottom "relegation" group; each played a separate double round-robin, with results of all 32 matches counting for ranking each group.
 A similar system is also used by the Scottish Premiership and its historic predecessor, the Scottish Premier League, since 2000.
 After 33 games, when every club has played every other club three times, the division is split into two halves.
 Clubs play a further five matches, against the teams in their half of the division.
 This can (and often does) result in the team placed seventh having a higher points total than the team placed sixth (because their final five games are considerably easier), nevertheless, a team in the bottom half never receives a higher final ranking than a team which qualified for the top half.